sontungexpt/better-diagnostic-virtual-text/README.md

   - `line` (`integer`): The line number.
   - `recompute` (`boolean|nil`): Whether to recompute the diagnostics.
   - `comparator` (`function|nil`): The comparator function to sort the diagnostics.
 If not provided, the diagnostics are not sorted.
-  - `finish_soon` (`boolean|function|nil`): If true, stops processing when a severity 1 diagnostic is found under the cursor.
-If `finish_soon` is a function, it stops processing when `finish_soon()` returns true.
-When it stops immediately, it returns a list with only the found diagnostic.
-This parameter works only if `comparator` is provided or `recompute` is false.
+  - `finish_soon` (`boolean|function|nil`): If true, stops processing sort when a finish_soon(d) return true or finish_soon is boolean and severity 1 diagnostic is found.
+When stop immediately the return value is the list with only found diagnostic.
+This parameter only work if `comparator` is provided or `recompute`` = false
+    .
 - **Returns**:

   - `table`: List of diagnostics sorted by severity.